sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 ```

-## Packages
+## packages

 The only required properties for each package are:

 - details
 - releases

-The details field is a GitHub, Bitbucket or GitLab repository URL (HTTPS).
-Properties of the package will be retrieved from that automatically, but can also be explicitly set here:
+The "details" field is a GitHub, Bitbucket or GitLab repository URL (HTTPS).
+Properties of the package will be retrieved from that automatically,
+but can also be explicitly set here:

+- name —
-- name (if the package name is different from the git repository name)
+  if the package name is different from the git repository name
-- author, either a string or an array of strings (if the author's name is different from e.g. the GitHub username owning the repository)
+- author (either a string or an array of strings) —
+  if it is different from the GitHub username owning the repository
+- description —
-- description (if the descriptions should be different from the GitHub repository description)
+  if it should be different from the GitHub repository description
+- readme —
-- readme (if different from each platform's default README URL)
+  if different from each platform's default README URL
-  - This URL should be to the raw source of the file, not rendered webpage.
+  - This URL should be to the raw source of the file, not the rendered webpage.
+- issues —
-- issues (when using a different bug tracker from each platform's default issues page)
+  when using a different bug tracker from each platform's default issues page

-Additional optional URLs can also be provided, which will be displayed on the Package Control website:
+Additional optional URLs can be provided,
+which will be displayed on the Package Control website:

+- homepage —
-- homepage (if the project has a website other than its repository)
+  if the project has a website other than its repository
+- donate —
-- donate (for users to donate to the package maintainer)
+  for users to donate to the package maintainer
-- buy (for commercial packages)
+- buy —
+  for commercial packages

 When renaming a package, existing installations can be "redirected" using this property:

-- previous_names, see also [renaming documentation][1]
+- previous_names — see also [renaming documentation][rename]

 To help users find a package, they can be tagged with:

-- labels, see also the [labels style guide][2]
+- labels — see also the [labels style guide][labels]

+[rename]: pc_renaming.html
+[labels]: pc_submitting.html#labels-style-guide

 ### Quick examples